In this article, we explain BriefBuilder’s IFC feature. You can read about:

 Activating the IFC module

-To activate the IFC module you have to go the settings menu and there click on modules.
-In the module overview, you can find the IFC module in lower right corner.
+To activate the IFC module, you need to go to the settings menu and click on modules.
+In the module overview, you will find the IFC module in the lower right corner.

 Background and Purpose

-The IFC module allows you to import IFC data into BriefBuilder and then automatically link the ‘required spaces’ (as defined in BriefBuilder) to the ‘designed spaces’ (as defined in the IFC file).
-This will then give you a direct insight in how requirements have been translated into spatial design solutions.
+The IFC module enables you to import IFC data into BriefBuilder and automatically connect the ‘required spaces’ (defined in BriefBuilder) to the ‘designed spaces’ (specified in the IFC file).
+This integration provides a direct insight into how requirements are translated into spatial design solutions.

-The overall aim of this integration is to bridge the gap between briefing and design, and to link requirements to design solutions.
+The primary objective of this integration is to bridge the gap between briefing and design, and to link requirements to design solutions.

-As a construction client, you can use this feature to get a quick understanding of where your spaces ‘ended up’ in the design.
-As a design team, you can use it to do visual checks of how floor plans work in relation to the client’s requirements.
+As a construction client, you can use this feature to quickly determine where your spaces have ‘ended up’ within the design.
+As a design team, you can use the integration to conduct checks to see how floor plans align with the client’s requirements.

-In the case of renovation projects, you may want to use this feature to link requirements to existing building plans, e.g. defining which spaces need to be fully renovated and which ones just need a new paint job.
+In the case of renovation projects, you may want to use this feature to link requirements to existing building plans.
+For instance, you can define which spaces need to be fully renovated and which ones simply need a fresh coat of paint.
 See example below.

 Importing IFC files